tenchd/tenchd.github.io/graphs.md

 The graph data sets can represent anything, we're not picky.
 Graphs which change over time (e.g., edges may be inserted or deleted) are especially useful for our purposes.

-If you have the datasets we're looking for, please [contact me via email](mailto:dtench@pm.me) or using the web form at the bottom of this page.
+If you have the datasets we're looking for, please [contact me via email](mailto:dtench@pm.me).

 ## Why we want these datasets: